 Hello, my name is Lydia and welcome to my blog about my experiences and musings as a young adult with a tumour.

 In November 2016, at 24 years young I was diagnosed with having an inflammatory myofibroblastomic tumour.
 I had just had a ‘fibroid’ removed from the inside of my uterus to find out it was something more sinister.
-This was one of two, the other still remains in the wall of my uterus, where from it unfortunately can’t be removed.
-I have just started hormone treatment, Zolodex, and as a young, single woman with no dependants, I am hoping to put off having a hysterectomy for as long as possible.
+This was one of two, the other was lodged deeper in the wall of my uterus, where from it unfortunately couldn’t be removed.
+I was put on a hormone treatment, Zolodex, to see if it could successfully shrink the tumour or at least halt its growth.
+Unfortunately after three months the tumour had grown and the treatment was unsuccessful.
+In June 2017 I had a total hysterectomy, with ovary preservation.
+No further treatment was needed, and I am now on three monthly scans.

 I am also into pole fitness, eating well and staying healthy, which is a much harder task now a days.
 I am based in Manchester and a cancer champion for Trekstock, so if you are a young adult with cancer in the area and your looking to meet some more of us, get in touch.
 I am also an advocate and campaigners for GRACE, a charity that funds vital research and raises awareness of gyneacological cancers.